Bayesian Negative Sampling for Recommendation: Abstract

 \section{Abstract}

-How to effectively sample high-quality negative instances is important for well training a recommendation model.
-We argue that a high-quality negative should be both \textit{informativeness} and \textit{unbiasedness}.
-Although previous studies have proposed some approaches to address the informativeness in negative sampling, few has been done to discriminating false negative from true negative for unbiased negative sampling, not to mention taking both into consideration.
-This paper first adopts a parameter learning perspective to analyze negative informativeness and unbiasedness in loss gradient-based model training.
-We argue that both negative sampling and collaborative filtering include an implicit task of negative classification, from which we report an insightful yet beneficial finding about the order relation in predicted negatives' scores.
-Based on our finding and by regarding negatives as random variables, we next derive the class condition density of true negatives and that of false negatives.
-We also design a Bayesian classifier for negative classification, from which we define a quantitative unbiasedness measure for negatives.
-Finally, we propose to use a harmonic mean of informativeness and unbiasedness to sample high-quality negatives.
-Experimental studies validate the superiority of our negative sampling algorithm over the peers in terms of better sampling quality and better recommendation performance.
+How to sample high quality negative instances from unlabeled data, i.e., negative sampling, is important for training implicit collaborative filtering and contrastive learning models.
+Although previous studies have proposed some approaches to sample informative instances, few has been done to discriminating false negative from true negative for unbiased negative sampling.
+On the basis of our order relation analysis of negatives' scores, we first derive the class conditional density of true negatives and that of false negatives.
+We next design a Bayesian classifier for negative classification, from which we define a model-agnostic posterior probability estimate of an instance being true negative as a quantitative negative signal measure.
+We also propose a Bayesian optimal sampling rule to sample high-quality negatives.
+The proposed Bayesian Negative Sampling (BNS) algorithm has a linear time complexity.
+Experimental studies validate the superiority of BNS over the peers in terms of better sampling quality and better recommendation performance.~\footnote{Source code and data are avaliable at \url{https://github.com/liubin06/BNS}}